huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 - Whether a quick sale to an investor makes sense, or a traditional sale is better.
 - How the sale timeline fits with court dates, creditor deadlines, and family needs.

-In many Arizona estates, an **informal, unsupervised probate** lets the personal representative sell real estate without a separate court order as long as they act in the estateâ€™s best interest and follow any restrictions in the will or court documents.
+In many Arizona estates, an **informal, unsupervised probate** lets the personal representative sell real estate without a separate court order as long as they act in the estate's best interest and follow any restrictions in the will or court documents.

 In a **supervised or more closely watched probate**, the court may require that the sale of real property be confirmed or approved.
 That can affect timing and the structure of the purchase contract.